-Before we get started with things you can do to create an emergency preparedness plan, here’s a quick emergency definition:
+Before we get started with things you can do to create an emergency preparedness plan, here’s my quick emergency definition:

 Why plan now?

-While no one wants to think they could lose their health, home, or job, ignoring the possibility doesn’t help.
-It only makes you wish you had prepared if something does happen.
+While no one wants to think they could lose their health, home, or job, ignoring the idea that it could happen doesn’t help.
+It only makes you wish you had prepared if things do go wrong.

 To help with that, this article will cover many kinds of emergencies, broken down by types of emergency.
 It’ll provide examples of emergency situations, things you can do to prepare, and ideas for an emergency kit bag too.
 (It’s chock full of information, so pin it now so you can come back to it again later too!)